Light Rail is Coming to Redmond

 Coordination with Sound Transit

-The City of Redmond is coordinating with Sound Transit on all aspects of bringing rail to Overlake.
-Now that the route and station locations have been established, Sound Transit and the City are designing elements associated with the stations and the route between them.
-Sound Transit is also coordinating with the city on how to engage the community throughout the design and construction phases.
+The City of Redmond is coordinating closely with Sound Transit during design and construction of light rail.
+Sound Transit is leading community outreach efforts in coordination with the City.
 Since much of the light rail line is being built within the SR 520 corridor, Sound Transit will also be working with the Washington State Department of Transportation (WSDOT).

 Transit Oriented Development